 Description: An interdisciplinary study of basic biological concepts, including the nature of science, matter, the cell, characteristics of living matter, a brief survey of the living world, and ecology.
 College General Biology I and II are recommended for students who wish to pursue studies in the Biological and Life Sciences.
 College Biology II is a continuation of College General Biology I, and includes homeostasis in organisms, genetics, evolution and a consideration of the structure and function of tissues, organs and organ systems.
 Advanced laboratory experiences are an integral part of both courses.
-Four undergraduate college credits are awarded for this class through Dutchess Community College in Poughkeepsie, NY for Biology I and an additional Four undergraduate college credits are awarded through Dutchess Community College for completion of Biology II.
+Eight college credits are awarded for this class through Mount St. Mary's College.

 Course Name/#: Advanced Placement Biology - 614 Grade Level: 11/12

 Course Status: Elective Course Level: A.P.

 Credit: 1 Multiplier: 1.06

-Fee: \$375.00 (includes books & lab fees)
+Fee: \$400.00 (includes books & lab fees)

-Prerequisite: An overall average of 90% in Biology, Chemistry, and Physics, plus departmental and instructor approval.
-Juniors must have taken or be currently enrolled in Physics.
-Final approval for all courses will be determined by the Science Department
+Prerequisite: An overall average of 90% in Biology, Chemistry, and Physi approval.
+Juniors must have taken or be currently enrolled in will be determined by the Science Department